Cylinder (firearms): Swing-out cylinder

 The pivoting part that supports the cylinder is called the crane; it is the weak point of swing-out cylinder designs.
 Using the method often portrayed in movies, television, and videogames of flipping the cylinder open and closed with a flick of the wrist can in fact cause the crane to bend over time, throwing the cylinder out of alignment with the barrel.
-Lack of alignment between chamber and barrel is a dangerous condition, as it can impede the bullet's transition from chamber to barrel.
-This gives rise to higher pressures in the chamber, bullet damage, and the potential for an explosion if the bullet becomes stuck.
+The lack of alignment between the chambers and the barrel is a dangerous condition, as it can impede the bullet's transition from chamber to barrel.
+This gives rise to higher pressures in the chamber, bullet damage, and the potential for an explosion if the bullet becomes lodged.

-The shock of firing can exert a great deal of stress on the crane, as in most designs the cylinder is only held closed at one point, the rear of the cylinder.
-Stronger designs, such as the Ruger Super Redhawk, use a lock in the crane as well as the lock at the rear of the cylinder.
-This latch provides a more secure bond between cylinder and frame, and allows the use of larger, more powerful cartridges.
-Swing-out cylinders are rather strong, but not as strong as fixed cylinders, and great care must be taken with the cylinder when loading, so as not to damage the crane.
+The shock of firing can exert a great deal of stress on the crane, as in most designs the cylinder is only held closed at one point, the rear of the cylinder, in stronger designs, such as in the Ruger Super Redhawk, it uses a lock in both the crane as well as a lock at the rear of the cylinder.
+This latch provides a more secure bond between cylinder and frame, which allows the use of more powerful cartridges.
+Swing-out cylinders are rather strong but not as strong as their fixed-cylinder counterparts, and great care must be taken when loading the cylinder so as to not damage the crane.